AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> Rules with `$replace` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Firefox.
+> Rules with `$replace` modifier are supported by AdGuard for Windows, Mac, and Android and AdGuard Browser Extension for Firefox.
 Such rules do not work in extensions for other browsers because they are unable to modify content on the network level.

 > **Restrictions**
 >